 Strongly related to other issues particularly, that of better coordination, is the need within the Council to find the optimum balance between nature led approaches and engineering led approaches.

-Often the lead and the funding for SUD's schemes can originate from more engineering orientated approaches.
+Often the lead and the funding for SuD's schemes can originate from engineering led solutions.
+The funding for such schemes can be from Council capital along with external bodies such as the Environment Agency and Thames Water.